RichardOberdieck/opti_fit/docs/index.md

 Based on these models, we investigated how much better of a reduction we can achieve by:

-- Combining the scores from multiple algorithms together to achieve a better reduction of false positives, see the [Multiple Cutoff Model](multiple-cutoff-model.md) section.
+- Combining the scores from multiple algorithms together to achieve a better reduction of false positives, see the [Algorithm Combination](algorithm-combination.md) section.
 - Allowing for the removal of some true positive hits or payments, see the [Relax True Positive Requirement](relax-the-true-positive-requirement.md) section.

 As we were provided a free evaluation license by [Gurobi Optimization](https://gurobi.com) for a portion of this work, we also were interested in the impact of using a commerical versus an open-source solver in terms of runtime, stability and results.
 This analysis can be found in the [Solver Comparison](solver-comparisons.md) section.

 ### Reproducibility
 This repository is designed to be complete, i.e. all results reported can be reproduced from the data provided.
-If there should be any issues, please raise an issue on Github.
+Each model starts with the `hatch` command needed to run the code.
+Note that this may be very time consuming and require 32GB or more of RAM, depending on the dataset that is being solved.

+In addition, all the versions of packages used are pinned to make it easier to reproduce the results.
+However, this is not the case for [the CBC solver](https://github.com/coin-or/Cbc), which is downloaded by cloning the corresponding Github repository.
+This is an in-built design choice by the modeling framework `python-mip` that we used.

+Also note that it was necessary to pin a specific commit of `python-mip` since at the time of this writing the latest release (1.15.0) did not support [the HiGHS solver](https://github.com/ERGO-Code/HiGHS), whereas the code was already available on the master branch.